Posted on 27 October 2019

 The bricks of Quakerism are based upon the SPICES:

 Lego began in the workshop of Ole Kirk Christiansen (1891 – 1958), a carpenter from Denmark, who began making wooden toys in 1932.
-Lego expanded to begin producing plastic toys in 1947 and two years later in 1949 it produced an early version of the now familiar interlocking bricks, calling them ‘Automatic Binding Bricks’.
+Christiansen’s Lego company expanded to begin producing plastic toys in 1947 and two years later, in 1949, it produced an early version of the now familiar interlocking bricks, calling them ‘Automatic Binding Bricks’.

 The Lego Principle